 ABBS School of Management in Bangalore

 I used two cases from India to illustrate how can human and ecological flourishing be promoted.
-One case is the Piplantri village in Rajasthan where the life of girls and the natural environment are saved in a concerted way.
-The other case is Organic India in Lucknow, Uttar Pradesh where the livelihood and prosperity of the local farmers and their communities is ensured while the quality of the soil is increased, and the natural environment is regenerated.
+One case is the Piplantri village in Rajasthan where the lives of girls and the natural environment are saved in a concerted way.
+The other case is Organic India in Lucknow, Uttar Pradesh where the livelihood and prosperity of the local farmers and their communities is ensured while the quality of the soil is increased and the natural environment is regenerated.

 In August 2023, our book on “Humanities as a Resource and Inspiration for Humanizing Business” was published by Springer.

 The book is based on a collaborative project of Princeton University Faith and Work Initiative and the Business Ethics Center of the Corvinus University of Budapest.
 It offers novel insights into the applicability of humanities and humanistic values in today’s business and management.
-It presents new insights in ethical and humanistic management and leadership, and facilitates the dialogue between humanities and business disciplines on renewing business and management practices.
-The book explores and discusses various ways to integrate the views and approaches of the humanities in business and management research, practice, and education responding to the unprecedented challenges of the Anthropocene.
+It presents new insights in ethical and humanistic management and leadership, and facilitates the dialogue between the humanities and the business disciplines on renewing business and management practices.
+The book explores and discusses various ways to integrate the views and approaches of the humanities in business and management research, practice, and education in response to the unprecedented challenges of the Anthropocene.

 In September 2023, our book on “Value Creation for a Sustainable World: Innovating for Ecological Regeneration and Human Flourishing” was published by Palgrave-Macmillan.